saumyasucharita/portfolio-website/README.md

 # portfolio-website
-Technology used: HTML, CSS, Bootstrap 5
+Technologies used: HTML, CSS, Bootstrap 5
+Colors used: #2C3333, #FFFFF0